- Chart

 Strengths

-- Robust Financial Performance and Profitability
+- Robust financial performance and profitability

 Weaknesses

-- Dependence on Indian Economic Growth
+- Reliance on Indian economic growth

 Opportunities